 Before transitioning to ceramics, Brooklyn-based Cody Hoyt trained as a printmaker and a painter.
-His process-based approach leads to fascinating and beautiful explorations in material, pattern, and color, most recently in clay.
-He has had two solo shows at Patrick Parrish gallery in New York City and also has been featured at the Collective design fair and Design Miami.
+His process-based approach leads to fascinating and beautiful explorations in material, pattern, and color.
+Hoyt prides himself on his non-traditional process and takes inspiration from a wide range of art, design, and literature.
+He has had two solo shows at Patrick Parrish gallery in New York City and also has been featured at the Collective design fair and Design Miami among others.
 Hoyt prides himself on his non-traditional process and takes inspiration from a wide range of art, design, and literature.

 Appleton was particularly interested in the ways in which Hoyt’s patterns transcended material; she knew they would be just as powerful in wool as they are in clay.
 The complex creative process began by subtly reworking the elements of his vessels to create new forms for the floor.
 The collaboration honors the integrity of the original designs as exceptional transformation of his work in this new and exciting medium.

 As specialists in creating distinct designs that expand functional pieces into heirloom objets d’art, kinder MODERN is thrilled to offer this engaging collection.

 Our production partner, NYC-based Inigo Elizalde Rugs, has more than a decade of experience producing exceptional rugs and is a proud member of the GoodWeave organization.
 GoodWeave's certification program works to end illegal child labor in the carpet industry and to offer educational opportunities to children in South Asia.